myteron/dew_point_regulated_ventilation/README.md

 Inspired by [Taupunktlüfter MakeMagazinDe](https://github.com/MakeMagazinDE/Taupunktluefter/tree/main), the basic idea is to avoid ventilation while its to humid outside.

 In Ireland we have cold clear day's frequently followed up by warn rainy day's especially in the winter.
-For an outdoor building with open ventialation can then turin into a humidity collector.
-The weather changes fast enough that even cardboard can end up covered in condensation.
+For an outdoor building with open ventialation can then turn into a humidity collector.
+The weather can change so fast that outdoor air even cardboard can end up with condensation.
 The consequence is typically mold.

 The unit consists of: